krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * What is the arrange act assert pattern?
 * How can I use `let` and `context` to dry up my tests?
 * When do I use test doubles?
-* What are the 4 rules of simple design?
 * What's the difference between ruby's standard library, core library, and gems?
 * What is refactoring?
 * What makes a good pull request?